aialvi/aialvi/README.md

-I am a passionate Software Engineer currently working at weDevs, specialised in front-end development using Vue, React and TypeScript.
+I am a passionate Software Engineer, specialised in front-end development using Vue, React and TypeScript.
 As an advocate for web performance and accessibility, I create amazing web applications to make the internet a better place.
 You can talk to me about anything related to CSS, JavaScript, Vue, the React ecosystem, Jamstack and the open web.

 Please feel free to reach out at **aminulialvi@gmail.com**, if you need help or interested to team up!